New Bounds for Energy Complexity of Boolean Functions: Lower Bounds on Energy Complexity

 Proof is by induction on $\negs(C)$.
 Let $C$ be any circuit such that $f(a) = C(a)$ and $f(a \oplus e_i) = C(a \oplus e_i)$.

-{\sf Base Case :} For the base case, $\negs(C) = 0$ and $C$ is a monotone circuit.
+{\sf Base Case:} For the base case, $\negs(C) = 0$ and $C$ is a monotone circuit.
 By definition, $i \in \psens(f,a)$ implies that $a > a\oplus e_i$.
 We claim that if $i \in \psens(f,a)$, then $C(a) = 1$.
 For a contradiction, suppose that $f(a) = C(a) = 0$.
 Then $C(a \oplus e_i) = 0$ because $C$ is monotone.
 But then $f(a \oplus e_i) = 0$ which contradicts the fact that $i \in \psens(f,a)$.

 Since $C(a)$ outputs $1$ and since $C$ is a monotone circuit, the root being an $\lor$ or $\land$ gate must have a child gate evaluating to $1$.
-Since this gate is again $\lor$ or $\land$ the same argument applies and we get a series of gates all evaluating to $1$ reaching some inputs.
-For any $i \in \psens(f,a)$, we show that there must a path from $x_i$ to the root with all the gates in the path evaluating to $1$ in $C$ on input $a$.
+Since this gate is again $\lor$ or $\land$ the same argument applies implying that there exists a series of gates all evaluating to $1$ reaching some inputs.
+For any $i \in \psens(f,a)$, we show that there must a path from $x_i$ to the root with all the gates in the path evaluating to $1$ in $C$ on input $a$ (implying that (1) holds).

 For a contradiction, suppose that every path from $x_i$ to the root gate passes via some gate that evaluates to $0$.
 Among all the paths from $x_i$ to the root, collect all the gates that evaluate to $0$ for the first time in the path and call this set as $T$.
 We fix all the variables except $x_i$ to the values in $a$ and view each of the gates in $g \in T$ as a function of $x_i$.
 Now, flipping $x_i$ from $a_i=1$ to $0$ does not change the output of any $g \in T$ as they compute monotone functions and already evaluate to $0$.
 Since all other values are fixed, the output of the root gate does not change by this flip which contradicts the fact that $i \in \psens(f,a) $.